Catherine BrownBoard of Directors

 Catherine Brown is a leader with 30 years’ experience in strategic and organisational transformation in financial services and broad experience in leadership, decision making and operations.
 Her experience spans a range of sectors, including financial services, private equity backed businesses, government and charities.
 She has a strong commitment to ethical business practices and encourages organisations to consider critically how they can contribute positively to the society and communities in which they operate.

-She currently holds a number of non-executive positions, including: Non-Executive Board Member at the Cabinet Office; Non-Executive Director at FNZ (UK); Chairman and Non-Executive Director at Additive Flow Ltd, The Plastic Economy Ltd. She is also a trustee at Cancer Research UK and Blue Cross and is a Council Member, Chatham House at The Royal Institute of International Affairs.
+She currently holds a number of non-executive positions, including: Non-Executive Director at FNZ (UK); Chairman and Non-Executive Director at Additive Flow Ltd, The Plastic Economy Ltd. She is also a trustee at Cancer Research UK and Blue Cross and is a Council Member, Chatham House at The Royal Institute of International Affairs.
+Until March 31 2020, she was a Non-Executive Board Member at the Cabinet Office.

 In her executive career Catherine was Group Strategy Director at Lloyds Banking Group (2013- 2015) and led the Group’s strategic review, setting the strategy for Lloyds Bank, Halifax, Bank of Scotland and Scottish Widows for 2015-17.
 During this time she was also a Member of the World Economic Forum’s Industry Strategy Officers Group.
 Prior to Lloyds Banking Group she was Executive Director, Human Resources at the Bank of England (2011 – 2013) and led the planning for establishing and integrating the Prudential Regulation Authority as a subsidiary of the Bank of England, and reorganised the Bank’s operations to support the expanded remit.